Marine initiatives planned for April 2024 – April 2026

 Regulatory cooperation efforts (domestic and international)

-The proposed changes would more closely align Canadian regulations with requirements in international jurisdictions, such as the United States and the European Union.
+The proposed regulations would more closely align Canadian regulations with requirements in international jurisdictions, such as the United States and the European Union.
 They would also better align Canadian regulations with existing industry standards and best practices.

 Consultations

-Consultations on most of the proposed changes have been ongoing since 2020 through meetings of the Canadian Marine Advisory Council and National Recreational Boating Advisory Council.
+Consultations on most of the proposed regulations have been ongoing since 2020 through meetings of the Canadian Marine Advisory Council and National Recreational Boating Advisory Council.
 Online consultations for small vessel noise emissions and allowing the operation of propeller-driven surfboard-type vessels were held from March – to May 2022 on Transport Canada’s Let’s Talk Transportation website.
 A separate online consultation for proposed engine cut-off switch requirements was held from March to May 2023.
 In-person and online consultations on the possible inclusion of mandatory wear requirements are ongoing.

 Departmental contact information